Quick Start with Prometheus Monitoring

 Currently, the kube-prometheus project includes a folder called manifests that includes all the resources necessary to run the Prometheus Operator.
 The Prometheus Operator creates our Prometheus deployment which scrapes endpoints continuously for Prometheus metrics.
 We will be creating these manifests in a later step.

-The Autonomous Operator, with monitoring enabled, exposes the Couchbase Prometheus metrics on the sidecar containers running in each Couchbase Server pod.
-Our task is then to get Prometheus to discover and scrape these endpoints in order to monitor the overall cluster through the Prometheus UI and with custom Grafana dashboards.
+The Autonomous Operator, with monitoring enabled, exposes the Couchbase Prometheus metrics using Couchbase Server native support for metrics collection.
+Couchbase native support is available for Couchbase Server versions 7.0 or higher Our task is then to get Prometheus to discover and scrape these endpoints in order to monitor the overall cluster through the Prometheus UI and with custom Grafana dashboards.

 In order for our Prometheus deployment to recognize and scrape Couchbase endpoints, we need to create a Couchbase specific service monitor, and a Couchbase metrics specific service.